Disclaimer: Your capital is at risk. This is not investment advice.

 The first phase, “The Merge”, successfully transitioned Ethereum from Proof-of-Work (PoW) to Proof-of-Stake (PoS) on 15 September 2022, with additional upgrades set to be implemented in the future.
 However, even if all ETH 2.0 phases are 100% successful, the goal of 1 billion crypto users by 2030 could easily breach Ethereum’s capacity.
 In that scenario, sharding and L2 scaling solutions could assist Ethereum by offering off-chain computation to increase its throughput and efficiency.

 Polygon, also known as Ethereum’s Internet of Blockchains, inherently exists to improve the efficiency and performance of Ethereum dApps and make the best aspects of Ethereum accessible to everyone.
 The flagship product, Polygon PoS, uses a 3-layer architecture to provide hybrid PoS and Plasma-enabled sidechains (a separate blockchain that runs alongside the primary blockchain, in this case, Ethereum).
-As seen in the below infographic, Polygon PoS leverages security from Ethereum and offers up to 7,000 TPS using sidechains, compared to Ethereum’s 15 TPS.
+As seen in the infographic below, Polygon PoS leverages security from Ethereum and offers up to 7,000 TPS using sidechains, compared to Ethereum’s 15 TPS.
 Moreover, Polygon PoS uses a decentralised set of validators, capped at 100, to verify transactions and create blocks, solving Ethereum’s infamous blockchain trilemma.

 Polygon PoS now has over 213 million unique addresses, of which over 360k are active daily.
 The network has processed over 1.4 billion transactions since its launch in 2019, with transaction fees around 10,000x lower than Ethereum.
 Utilising the Polygon PoS is an optimal method for scaling Ethereum dApps as it offers high levels of security, scalability, adaptability, affordability, and full compatibility with the Ethereum Virtual Machine.